protontypes/open-sustainable-technology/README.md

 - [climatedataguide](https://climatedataguide.ucar.edu/) - Search and access 212 data sets covering the Atmosphere, Ocean, Land and more.
 Explore climate indices, reanalyses and satellite data and understand their application to climate model metrics.
 - [The Community Earth System Model](https://github.com/ESCOMP/CESM) -  Composed of separate models simultaneously simulating the Earth’s atmosphere, ocean, land, river run-off, land-ice, and sea-ice, plus one central coupler/moderator component, it allows researchers to conduct fundamental research into the Earth’s past, present, and future climate states.
 - [Elefridge.jl](https://github.com/esowc/Elefridge.jl) - Compressing atmospheric data into its real information.
+- [Climate_Indices](https://github.com/monocongo/climate_indices) - contains Python implementations of various climate index algorithms which provide a geographical and temporal picture of the severity of precipitation and temperature anomalies useful for climate monitoring and research.
+- [esmtools](https://github.com/bradyrx/esmtools) - A toolbox for Earth System Model analysis.

+## Datasets of Ecosystems
+- [GHCN](https://www.ncdc.noaa.gov/data-access/land-based-station-data/land-based-datasets/global-historical-climatology-network-ghcn) is an observations database from meteorologic stations around the globe.
+Daily and monthly resolution data are available with the longest records up to 175 years.
+- [CRU TS](https://crudata.uea.ac.uk/cru/data/hrg/) is the gridded archive of the Climatic Research Unit (University of East Anglia) and NCAS.
+The dataset was derived by the interpolation of monthly climate observations from extensive networks of weather stations.
+- [E-OBS](https://www.ecad.eu/download/ensembles/download.php) is the detailed gridded observations data archive for the whole Europe
+- [ECMWF Reanalyses](https://www.ecmwf.int/en/forecasts/datasets/browse-reanalysis-datasets) is a collection of reanalysis datasets produced the European Centre for Medium-Range Weather Forecasts (ERA family).
+- [NOAA PSL Reanalyses](https://psl.noaa.gov/data/gridded/reanalysis/index.html) is a public reanalysis collection of the NOAA Physical Sciences Laboratory (NCEP, NARR, 20th Century Reanalysis)
+- [MERRA- 2 Reanalysis](https://disc.sci.gsfc.nasa.gov/datasets?keywords=%22MERRA-2%22) is produced by NASA Global Modeling and Assimilation Office (GMAO).
+Apart of the surface observations assimilates space-based ones as well.
+- [CMIP6 Datasets](https://pcmdi.github.io/CMIP6/) provides an access to the outputs of the current phase 6 of the Coupled Model Intercomparison Project (CMIP).
+CMIP6 global climate models give a base to (almost) all we may know for the climate of the future.
+- [Climate Watch](https://github.com/Vizzuality/climate-watch) - offers open data, visualizations and analysis to help policymakers, researchers and other stakeholders gather insights on countries' climate progress

 ## Access and Monitoring of Resources